-Other Benefits: You can use this line to request benefits if there are changes to your injury, such as a temporary disability becoming a permanent disability, a rise in cost of living expenses, or the injury/occupational disease leads to death.
+Other Benefits: You can use this line to request benefits if there are changes to your injury, such as a temporary disability becoming a permanent disability, a rise in the cost of living expenses, or the injury/occupational disease leads to death.

 In this presentation, we will explain how to fill out a Claim for Benefits form for a workers compensation claim.

 Since each case is different, I strongly advise you to have an attorney fill out your Claim for Benefits or, at the very least, review the claim with you so that your benefits are protected.

 When you get a Claim for Benefits form, which you can download from our website, injuredworkerslawfirm.com or from the Virginia Workers Compensation Commission website, you will see that there are two parts, part A and Part B.